OutOfTheBots/ili9341-tft/README.md

 When calling the load_image(image_file, chunk_size=1024) you can specify the chunk size that it reads from file and dumps to the screen.
 The larger the chunk size the better the speed of transfer but the more the cost in RAM.
 1kb is default value due to some boards being very limits with aviable RAM.

+Latest updates have added a scalable text putter and remover.
+You can add text on top of images and scale the text to any size and choose any colour for foregraound or back ground.
+There is also a text remover that allows you to remove the text and restore the image that was behind the text.